alanttran/waffle-design-system/src/docs/accessibility/validation.md

 ```

 ### When to send feedback to the user
 Avoid interruptions and don't flag errors on the first run.
 It is best to present errors after the attempted submission.
+Once the user is now actively correcting errors, then we can validate on each input event and reward the user for fixing the errors.

+### Don't validate per keystroke
+Using debounce utility from Lodash - you can validate once the user has stopped typing but still within the field.
+Live region is optional to update the user upon valid input.